-A kitchen fire is something no restaurant owner wants to think about.
-While restaurant operators should be taking steps to prevent fires from starting in the first place, there is always a risk that something could go wrong.
-Luckily, fire codes require commercial kitchens to include fire suppression systems that can stop a fire before it gets out of control.
+A kitchen fire is something no restaurant owner wants to contemplate.
+While restaurants and commercial kitchens should be taking steps to prevent fires from starting in the first place, there is always a risk that something could go wrong.
+Luckily, fire codes require commercial kitchens to install fire suppression systems.
+These crucial fire protection systems suppress fires quickly to minimize damage and downtime.

-As with any piece of life safety equipment, kitchen fire suppression systems need to be inspected regularly.
-Kitchen fire suppression system inspections have three main purposes:
+As with any fire protection equipment, kitchen fire suppression systems need continuous inspections.
+Kitchen fire suppression system inspections have three primary purposes:

 - Ensure the system is functioning properly

 - Prevent unwanted/untimely discharge

 - Ensure the system will pass inspection or an insurance audit

-Whether your restaurant’s suppression system is brand new or has been active for years, here is what restaurant owners need to know about fire suppression system inspections.
+Whether your restaurant’s suppression system is brand new or has been active for years, here’s what restaurant owners need to know about kitchen fire suppression system inspections.